Teaching & Learning

 Our inquiry expands into an exploration of the regions of the U.S., and why and how people immigrated to this country.
 History, geography, economics, and politics are integrated into this study.
 We also work closely with our librarian to build literacy skills and our media specialist to design research projects.

-In January, we take a break from our immigration study to expand on our yearlong gratitude project.
-Students become immersed in a study of social justice heroes from around the world, choosing people that they are most inspired by to create words of gratitude for this person.
+In January, we pause from our immigration study to expand on our yearlong gratitude project.
+Students become immersed in a study of social justice heroes from around the world, choosing people who they are most inspired by to create words of gratitude for this person.
 This culminates in a whole-school social justice assembly at the end of January.

-Fifth graders are generally able to analyze words, recognize words, and read grade-level text fluently in every discipline.
+Fifth graders are generally able to recognize words, analyze text, and read grade-level text fluently in every discipline.
 At this point we begin to work on pacing, intonation, and expression.
 By the end of the year, students are expected to read a grade-level text at a rate of 125–150 words per minute.

 We read, listen to, and understand a wide variety of texts including classic and contemporary literature, poetry, magazines, newspapers, reference materials, and online information.
 Students will comfortably find information from various formats including graphs, diagrams, illustrations, charts, and maps.

 We increase vocabulary and determine the meaning of new words by applying word origin knowledge, word relationships, and context clues.
-Fifth graders study synonyms, antonyms, homographs, figurative expressions such as similes and metaphor, and Greek and Latin roots.
+Fifth graders study synonyms, antonyms, homographs, figurative expressions such as similes and metaphor, as well as Greek and Latin roots.

 Fifth graders develop some of the reading tools that will help with later, more complex assignments.
 We work on following multiple-step directions for an experiment, for example, and identifying evidence to draw conclusions.